 Total Worker Health

 The Oregon Healthy Workforce Center is funded by the National Institute for Occupational Safety and Health (NIOSH) Total Worker Health program (formerly the WorkLife program).
-Total Worker Health™ is a strategy integrating occupational safety and health protection with health promotion to prevent worker injury and to advance health and well-being.
+Total Worker Health™ is a strategy integrating occupational safety and health protection with well-being to prevent worker injury and to advance health and well-being.

 NIOSH's Total Worker Health program also funds three other Centers of Excellence in this area: